Charcuterie Ideas: Mix and Match Flavors Like a Pro

 Finding the Right Meat-to-Cheese Ratio

 A good rule of thumb is to serve equal amounts of meat and cheese, allowing guests to enjoy a variety of charcuterie board flavor combinations.
-However, the ratio can be adjusted based on the intensity of the meats and cheeses selected.
+However, the ratio can be adjusted based on the intensity of the selected meats and cheeses.
 For instance, stronger-flavored meats like chorizo may require a bit more cheese to balance the flavors, ensuring that no single taste overwhelms the others on the board.

 Adding Sweet Ingredients